cinnData/MLearning/7. Logistic regression/README.md

 Logistic regression is one of the simplest classification methods.
 Note that, in spite of its name, it is a classification method, not a regression method.
 The explanation is that logistic regression was created by statisticians, and regression does not mean the same in statistics and machine learning.

-Let us start with binary classification, calling the target values positive and negative.
+Let us start with **binary classification**, calling the target values positive and negative.
 A **logistic regression equation** is one of type

 <img src="https://render.githubusercontent.com/render/math?math=\large p = F\big(b_0 %2B b_1 X_1 %2B b_2 X_2 %2B \cdots %2B b_k X_k\big).">